fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 > Appearance of Dabbat'ul-Ardh, from near (the Hill) Safa (near Kaaba); with it will be the ring of Sulayman, and the walking stick (staff) of Musa.
 It will put the ring (seal) on the face of every believer, and it will be printed (branded) there, 'He is truly a believer'; and will put it on the face of every unbeliever, and it will write thereon “He is truly a non-believer.”
 Then the believer will say, “Woe unto thee, O non-believer!” and verily the non-believer will say: “Tuba for thee, O Believer, I would have liked to be like thee today, so that I also could succeed.
 >
 > Then that Dabbat'ul-Ardh will raise its head, and all between east and west will see it by the permission of Allah, after the rising of the sun from its setting place.
 At that time 'Tauba' (Repentance) will be revoked.
 So from that time no repentance will be accepted, nor any (good) deed will be credited (i.e. from that time, the accounts of the deeds will be closed); and will not benefit any soul its faith which had not believed before or had not earned good (deeds) in its faith.
+>

-(Dabbat-ul-ard will touch a Believer with the staff of Musa.
+> Dabbat-ul-ard will touch a Believer with the staff of Musa.
 Then “He is destined for Paradise” will be written on his forehead, and his face will glitter.
 It will hit a disbeliever with the seal of Sulaiman.
 Then “He is destined for Hell” will be written on his forehead, and his face will blacken.)
 [Tirmidhi]

+The Sun rising from the West and the Daabba will be the First Extraordinary Signs.
+In comparison, the Dajjal, the descent of Jesus (from Heaven), the emergence of Gog and Magog, are less unusual in that they are all human beings.
+But the emergence of the Daabba, whose form will be very strange, its addressing the people and classifying them as Believers or Disbelievers, is something truly extraordinary.
+The Daabba will the first of the earthly signs, while the rising of the sun from the West will the first of the heavenly signs.

 </details><details><summary>